-A workforce analytics tool, like ActivTrak, is a more comprehensive option to gain real-time insights regarding the inputs and outputs that yield employee productivity.
+A workforce analytics software, like ActivTrak, is a more comprehensive option to gain real-time insights regarding the inputs and outputs that yield employee productivity.
 By tracking applications, workload, and other activities, organizations can quickly assess how employees are spending their time and determine if additional resources or workload adjustments are needed.

 3. Set Productivity Goals and Help Your Organization Reach Them

 Goals require organizational alignment, purpose, and focus and play a key role in developing a CPI culture.
 Workforce productivity is often overlooked during the traditional goal setting process.